corsairmarks/combined_stellaris_enhancements_and_fixes/mod/README.md

 Built for Stellaris version 3.1.\* "Lem."
 Not compatible with achievements.

 Because the extra Roboticist job is added via a planetary modifier, that means it was **not** necessary to overwrite planet classes - opening up compatibility with many other mods that do make planet class changes.
+However, the built-in Machine World starting deposit (Malfunctioning Replicator Bay, `d_resource_consolidation_1`) was overridden to block the Roboticist job granted by the custom modifier.

 This mod overwrites the `col_mac_factory` (Machine World Factory) colony designation in order to account for the 3rd tier factory building.
 The 3.1.1 "Lem" update addressed the designation being unavailable for regular empires and fixed the designation-based Metallurgi<->Artisan job shift, which means this mod no longer needs to overwrite the entire base-game urban ditricts file.